codetodestroy/codetodestroy/README.md

 ### Hi there!!
-I'm Caio and I'm a student of tecnology 👨‍💻📚
+I'm Caio and I'm a student of tecnology looking for new opportunities 👨‍💻📚

 🖥 I currently work as Operations Agent II at Serasa Experian. <br>
 📚 I'm graduated in Análise e Desenvolvimento de Sistemas at FAC SENAC-DF. <br>